Mirei Sasaki: 2025−present: Solo career

-In June, Non-no magazine announced that Sasaki would end her exclusive modeling contract after 6.5 years, with a final appearance in its September 2025 issue.
+In June 2025, Non-no magazine announced that Sasaki would end her exclusive modeling contract after 6.5 years, with a final appearance in its September 2025 issue.
 On July 1, Sasaki announced that she had joined the Queen-B talent agency, which had also represented fellow former Hinatazaka46 member Miho Watanabe since 2022.
+She started a new radio program, Mirei Sasaki's Hapi Hapi!
+Happy Radio! (佐々木美玲のハピハピ！ハッピーラジオ！), on InterFM in September.

+In January 2026, the sequel to Piece of Cake, Piece of Safe, was announced, with Sasaki and the other cast members playing different characters.
+It would again include both a drama series and stage play; Nippon TV noted that all 17 performances of the previous stage play were sold out despite being shown during the COVID-19 pandemic.

+Sasaki became the second-generation "Butter Queen" brand ambassador for the Butter Queen cookie brand in September 2026, succeeding fellow former Hinatazaka46 member Manamo Miyata.
+She has been scheduled to hold her first solo concert, billed "Another Me", on October 10 at the Nihonbashi Mitsui Hall in Tokyo, with fellow former Hinatazaka46 members Mei Higashimura and Suzuka Tomita as guests.

 Personal life

-Sasaki enjoys fishing with her family and holds a class 2 small boat license.
+Sasaki owns two dogs and a cat, and all three have been featured in her works.
+She enjoys fishing with her family and obtained a class 2 small boat license in 2024.